vcaballero-salle/mvc-ci/README.md

 To follow the exercise, you need a development environment up and running.

 We will use the usual `local-environment` for the project.
-This time, the environmient is contained in the repository you are in.
+This time, the environment is contained in the repository you are in.
 Remember to start your docker services for the project running `docker-compose up -d` (inside the `mvc-intro` folder).

 If you see an error stating that there is a conflict between container names or ports, it might be that you have another `local-environment` instance running.